Security and Privacy Principles¶

 Requirements marked as “Won’t” are potentially as important as the “Must” category.
 Classifying something as “Won’t” acknowledges that it is important, but can be left for a future release.
 In fact a great deal of time might be spent in trying to produce a good “Won’t” list.
 This has three important advantages:

-- Thinking about what will be required later, affects what is asked for now.
+Thinking about what is required later affects a good focus on what is needed now.